thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - reorganized category links
   - extended descriptions for snaptoken and Build Your Own X
   - fixed jonesforth link (the issue was a single slash, jeez)
+  - added category: "immediate gui"
+  - added link: "Sol on Immediate GUIs", "microui by rxi"
+  - move "code repositories" back to align with its position on the category links section
+  - remove redundancy on text above category links
+  - extend jonesforth description
+  - missed a single m in "programming language development"